SAP-samples/teched2022-DA281/exercises/ex1/README.md

 9. ***Stop*** the Pipeline.<br><br>
 ![](/exercises/ex1/images/ex1-031b.JPG)<br><br>

-10. As a verification of the successful load of the data to the file in S3, we can use the ***Metadata Explorer*** as integrated part of SAP Data Intelligence.
+10. As a verification of the successful load of the data to the file in DI Data Lake, we can use the ***Metadata Explorer*** as integrated part of SAP Data Intelligence.
 Please go back to the Launchpad and click on the corresponding tile.<br><br>
 ![](/exercises/ex1/images/ex1-032b.JPG)<br><br>

 11. In the ***Metadata Explorer*** application main menue, click on ***Browse Connections***.<br><br>